 A description of any overlaps or interdependencies between your IANA requirements and the functions required by other customer communities

-Root Zone File Change Request Management – not including delegation and redelegation (NTIA IANA Functions Contract: C.2.9.2.a)
+Root Zone Change Request Management – not including delegation and redelegation (NTIA IANA Functions Contract: C.2.9.2.a)

-Description of the function: Receive and process root zone file change requests for TLDs.
+Description of the function: Receive and process root zone change requests for TLDs.
 These change requests include addition of new or updates to existing TLD name servers (NS) and delegation signer (DS) resource record (RR) information along with associated 'glue' (A and AAAA RRs).
-A change request may also include new TLD entries to the root zone file.
+A change request may also include new TLD entries to the root zone.

-Customers of the function: ccTLD registries, gTLD registries, .INT registry.
+Customers of the function: TLD registries

 What registries are involved in providing the function: Root Zone database.